The MFA Program

 The Master of Fine Arts in Creative Writing Program at the University of Virginia is a two-year graduate program that admits five poets and five fiction writers each academic year.
 Our program is full time and residency is required.* Because the program is so small, our admissions process is extremely competitive.
 For the last five years, we have averaged over 600 applicants per year for our ten slots.
 We believe students apply to our program because of our consistent top rankings in Poets & Writers, the Atlantic, U.S. News and World Report, and elsewhere; our diverse creative writing faculty; the significant financial support all our MFA students receive; and the outstanding reputation of the University of Virginia, its libraries and special collections, and its renowned English Department.

 Applications for fall 2019 admission must be made online and postmarked no later than December 15, 2018.
-Online applications must be complete by 11:59 Eastern Standard Time.
+Online applications must be complete and submitted before 11 p.m.
+Eastern Standard Time (of course, we advise submitting much earlier in case of last-minute technical glitches, especially this year when our final deadline falls on a Saturday and UVA offices will be closed).
 We do not have any rolling admissions or allow accepted students to defer to a subsequent year.

 How to Apply